(All fields required)

 Please enter your name.

-National Poison Prevention Week is March 16-22, 2014.
-It is designated as the third week in March every year to highlight the dangers of poisonings and how to prevent them.
+National Poison Prevention Week is designated as the third week in March every year to highlight the dangers of poisonings and how to prevent them.

 Accidental poisonings are a leading public health problem.

-With spring fast approaching, there are numerous things to keep in mind to help prevent accidental poisonings.
+When spring is approaching, there are numerous things to keep in mind to help prevent accidental poisonings.
 Simple tips can keep your family safe as you begin spring cleaning and working in your yard.

 It’s important to remember that almost anything has the potential to be poisonous if used in the wrong way, in the wrong amount, or by the wrong person.

 Poison centers are your first resource for advice and help in the event of an actual or suspected poisoning.

 The toll-free Poison Help line will connect callers to their local poison center.

 Help is a phone call away, and knowing what to do when a poisoning exposure occurs can be the difference between a close call and a fatality.